vlad-kozlov/Fabric-KQL-Database-in-a-Day-Lab1/README.md

    ![Hello world KQL query](/assets/images/Hello-world-query.png "Screenshot of Hello World KQL query.")

-Kusto Query Language can also be used in other services that are built on-top of Azure Data Explorer, like:
+Kusto Query Language can also be used in other services that are built on-top of Kusto query Engine, like:

 - [Azure Monitor Logs](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/data-platform-logs)
 - [Azure Sentinel](https://learn.microsoft.com/en-us/azure/sentinel/overview)